ZofP/facebook-clone-project/README.md

 # Facebook Clone Project

-A webpage mimicing some of the Facebook functionalities.
+A webpage showing some of the Facebook functionalities.